Deploying an application

 Create deployment scenario

 On the application detail page, click on the ‘Actions’ tab and then the ‘Create new scenario’ button.
 Give your scenario a name (eg ‘Deploy application’).
-On the right of the screen, you’ll see a list of available tasks.
+On the right of the screen, you’ll see a list of available actions.
 In the ‘filter task’ box, type ‘Git Clone’ and click the green + (add) sign next to the “Git Clone” task.
 The action is now added to the scenario in the middle part of the screen.
 In the ‘filter task’ box, type ‘symfony’ and add a task ‘Symfony 3.x clear cache’.
 Now type ‘symlink’ in the filter task box and add the “Symlink release to current” to the scenario.
 Click the ‘Save changes’ button.

 You probably have noticed that there is a “Git clone” and a “Git clone with symlink” task.
 The main difference is in which folder the clone action is performed: the “git clone” action creates a folder like ‘/opt/approot/build.123/’ and performs the clone there.
 The “git clone with symlink” performs the clone in what you configured as ‘docroot’ (in this case: “/opt/approot/current”).
 Doing things directly in the ‘docroot’ is immediately visible on your website, therefore it might be a better idea to first do a regular “Git clone”, then some other actions like database migrations, building of assets, clearing cache, etc and as the very last step you switch the docroot symlink to the newly built folder.
 In case you do all the database migrations, building of assets etc in the docroot folder, your site might look broken during the execution of the actions.